 Best for Bold Flavor: B&B Charcoal Oak Lump Charcoal

-What We Like: Lots of flavor, affordable
+What We Love: Lots of flavor, affordable

-What We Don't Like: Unsure of sourcing
+What We Don't Love: Unsure of sourcing

 In contrast with Cowboy Lump Charcoal, B&B Charcoal Oak Lump Charcoal is packed with plenty of robust oak flavor.
 Your ribs, steak, or chicken take on a woodsy aroma (think campfire).